New CP Phase and Exact Oscillation Probabilities of Dirac Neutrino derived from Relativistic Equation: Notation

+This means that the helicity is conserved and can be diagonalized simultaneously with the Hamiltonian.
+This is also consistent with the conservation law of angular momentum.

+Taking into account that neutrinos are produced through weak interactions, we take the initial state of the neutrino to be an eigenstate of chirality and helicity.
+Since neutrinos have a very small but finite mass, there are states with both positive and negative helicity for each neutrino with left-handed and right-handed chirality.
+For neutrinos produced with certain chirality and helicity, the chirality changes with time, but its helicity does not.
+Also note that in this case, the initial state of the neutrino is not an energy eigenstate.

+As we can see by multiplying the chirality and helicity operators to the neutrino state, the components, $\nu_L$ and $\nu_R$ in (\ref{xi-eta}), are states with negative helicity, as shown in the Table 1 , and $\nu_L^{\prime}$ and $\nu_R^{\prime}$ have positive helicity.
+Also, antineutrinos are defined as charge conjugation of neutrinos, so their momentum is opposite to that of neutrinos.
+For this reason, the helicity of antineutrinos is of the opposite sign to that of neutrinos, even though their spin direction is the same.

 Furthermore, we use the subscript $\alpha$ and $\beta$ for flavor, $L$ and $R$ for chirality, the number $1$ and $2$ for generation and superscript $\pm$ for energy.
 Because of negligible neutrino mass, mass eigenstate has been often identified with energy eigenstate in many papers.
-But in the future, we should differenciate these two kinds of eigenstates because of the finite neutrino mass.
+But in the future, we should distinguish these two kinds of eigenstates because of the finite neutrino mass.
 More concretely, we use the following eigenstates;

-It is noted that chirality-mass eigenstates are not exactly the eigenstates of the Hamiltonian.
+It is noted that mass eigenstates are not exactly the eigenstates.
 We use the term, eigenstates, in the sense that the mass submatrix in the Hamiltonian is diagonalized.
-Judging from common sense, one may think it strange that the chirality and the mass live in the same eigenstate.
-Details will be explained in the subsequent section.
-We also difine the spinors for anti-neutrino as charge conjugation of neutrino $\psi^c=i\gamma^2 \psi^*$.
+We also difine the spinors for antineutrino as charge conjugation of neutrino $\psi^c=i\gamma^2 \psi^*$.
 The charge conjugations for left-handed and right-handed neutrinos are defined by

 It is noted that the chirality is flipped by taking the charge conjugation.